-Because of the arid environment, wildlife numbers are relatively low in Namibia, but animals are easy to spot.
-All of the big predators are present, and cheetah is especially common throughout.
-Huge herds of animals, elephant in particular, can be seen in the Dry season at Etosha pan.
+Because of the arid environment, wildlife numbers are relatively low in Namibia, but animals can still be easy to spot.
+All of the big predators are present, and lion is found across northern Namibia.
+Huge herds of animals, particularly elephant, can be seen in the Dry season (May to October) at Etosha Pan.

 Wildlife Highlights

-Damaraland is home to a healthy population of desert-adapted elephant, a smaller population of black rhino can be tracked in a similar environment.
+Damaraland and the neighboring Kunene region are home to a healthy population of desert-adapted elephants and lions, as well as a smaller population of black rhino (which can be tracked in the Palmwag region).
 The secretive brown hyena is sometimes seen lurking around seal colonies on the coast.
-Other marine wildlife includes the rare heaviside's dolphin and migrating southern right whale.
+Other marine wildlife includes the rare Heaviside’s dolphin and migrating southern right whale.

 Best Time for Wildlife Viewing